ThanhDiemNguyen/cse15l-lab-reports/Lab-Report-5.md

         exit 1
     fi
     ```
-    The condition is false because it does not print "Compile error!" as screenshot in part 2 shown.
+    The condition is false because the return code in line 26 is 0.
 Therefore, line 28-30 does not run.

  * **Line 34**: `java -cp .:$CPath org.junit.runner.JUnitCore TestListExamples`